Deeded Interest: A Delicate Dance

 When you do choose an agent, don't contact other sellers or agents.
 Let your own broker do the work and handle all the back and forth.
 If they miss something you might be interested in, bring it to their attention and let them run it to ground.
 Take it from me, good brokers appreciate the feedback, the input and their client's participation.
 For example, if you pull up to the curb or open the front door and know immediately it doesn't work for you, ask your broker to tactfully and politely explain it's not a fit and move on to the next one.

-Be prepared and don't be offended if your broker asks you sign an exclusive agreement to represent them as a Buyer's broker.
-Sellers must sign listing agreements, likewise, Buyer's agreements just help to say, "you're my guy (or gal)"; I trust you; I'll be loyal to you.
+Be prepared and don't be offended if your broker asks you to sign an exclusive agreement to represent them as a buyer's broker.
+Sellers must sign listing agreements and, likewise, buyer's agreements just help to say, "You're my guy (or gal).
+I trust you.
+I'll be loyal to you."
 I can't emphasize enough how much a client's fidelity means to a broker.
 It demonstrates we are valued and respected, and ensures your needs are the first thing on our mind when we wake up in the morning.
-If your agent isn't getting the job done, voice your concerns, and if necessary, tell them to their face (not by text or email) before moving on to the next professional.
+If your agent isn't getting the job done, voice your concerns and, if necessary, tell them to their face (not by text or email) before moving on to the next professional.

 Don't ask for a commission reduction.
 Six percent is the industry standard and is only earned when the deal closes.
-Listing brokers then "split" that money with the buyer's broker.
-When you deduct the up-front costs of photography and advertising, add in desk fees to the brokerage firm (typically 33 percent), and then subtract taxes, your broker's "windfall" is likely much less than people realize.
-I tell my clients, my net commissions are my salary and what I use to pay my bills and feed my family.
+Listing brokers then split that money with the buyer's broker.
+When you deduct the up-front costs of photography and advertising, add in desk fees to the brokerage firm (typically 33 percent), and then subtract taxes, your broker's windfall is likely much less than people realize.
+I tell my clients that my net commissions are my salary and what I use to pay my bills and feed my family.
 Sellers should want to incentivize and motivate their selling agent, not to mention reward the broker that brings them the buyer.

-Scott Bayens is a broker with Aspen Snowmass Sotheby's International Real Estate in Aspen / Snowmass with more than a decade of experience with buyers and sellers.
-He's been a renter, a homeowner, a landlord and investor through every kind of market.
+Scott Bayens is a broker with Aspen Snowmass Sotheby's International Real Estate with more than a decade of experience with buyers and sellers.
 Scott can be reached at scott.bayens@sir.com.

 Trending Sitewide